kenyee/requery-wiki/Using-the-EntityStore-interface.md

 ##Java 8

-For Java 8 a `CompletableEntityStore` class is provided which returns all basic operations as Java 8 `[CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)` objects.
+For Java 8 a `CompletableEntityStore` class is provided which returns all basic operations as Java 8 [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) instances.

 Creating a CompletionStageEntityStore: